-Fortum Group companies - Our Group companies may use your personal data for the purposes defined in this notice, based on legitimate interest to the extent permitted by applicable law, including for marketing their products and services to you.
+Fortum Group companies – Our Group companies may use your personal data for the purposes defined in this notice.

-Where you have purchased our products and services from a commercial partner, we may need to exchange data about you as part of managing that relationship and your purchase – for example to identify your order and for us be able to pay them.
+When you have purchased our products and services from a commercial partner, we often need to exchange data about you as part of managing that relationship and your purchase, for example to identify your order and for us be able to pay them.

-Mergers and acquisitions -If we decide to sell, merge or otherwise reorganize our businesses, this may involve us disclosing personal data to prospective or actual purchasers and their advisers.
+Mergers & acquisitions – If we decide to sell, merge, or otherwise reorganize our businesses, this may involve us disclosing personal data to prospective or actual purchasers and their advisers.

-Authorities, legal proceedings and law - We will disclose your data to competent authorities, such as the police, to the extent required by law.
-We may also disclose your personal data in relation to legal proceedings or at the request of an authority on the basis of applicable law, or court order or in connection with a trial or authority process, or as otherwise required or permitted by law.
+Authorities, legal proceedings & law – We will disclose your data to competent authorities, such as the police, if required by law.
+We may also disclose your personal data in connection with legal proceedings, a court order, a trial, or an authority process, or as otherwise required or permitted by law